christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

     Furthermore, the manuscript discusses this possibility in the subsection on the size of the governing majority--a lack of violence in large governing majority legislatures may be both an indication that many legislators are included in the legislative process and can effectively bargain peacefully *or* that the governing majority is so powerful that it can take actions to quash violence before it happens.

     Perhaps the one (purely normative) point of disagreement that I have is that, while a lack of violence may not indicate well-functioning democratic institutions, a presence of violence *does* indicate that these institutions are not functioning according to the democratic ideal of enabling peaceful political contestation .
+I have emphasised this in the text, both in the introduction, and more extensively, in the conclusion

     Attempts to structure political institutions such that bargaining and contestation can be effectively conducted in a peaceful manner is a foundational goal of much of the political science literature in this area.